-a) certain financial assets and financial liabilities (including derivative financial instruments) and contingent consideration that are measured at fair value; b) assets held for distribution to owners upon demerger that are held at lower of carrying cost and fair value less cost to distribute;

-c) share based payments; and

-d) The defined benefit asset/(liability) which is recognized as the present value of defined benefit obligation less fair value of plan assets.
+- a) certain financial assets and financial liabilities (including derivative financial instruments) and contingent consideration that are measured at fair value; - b) assets held for distribution to owners upon demerger that are held at lower of carrying cost and fair value less cost to distribute; - c) share based payments; and - d) The defined benefit asset/(liability) which is recognised as the present value of defined benefit obligation less fair value of plan assets.

 Accounting policies have been applied consistently to all periods presented in these financial statements.
+Further, previous year figures have been regrouped/re-arranged, wherever necessary.